microsoft/nni/docs/en_US/NAS/Cream.md

 # Cream of the Crop: Distilling Prioritized Paths For One-Shot Neural Architecture Search

-# Cream of the Crop: Distilling Prioritized Paths For One-Shot Neural Architecture Search
 This is an official implementation for our Cream NAS work presented in NeurIPS'20.